Governance Principles and Policies

 In 2019, the Company set a goal to have at least one-third of its Board of Directors represented by women and/or minority backgrounds by 2022.
-This goal was achieved with the addition of a new board member in May 2021.
-Furthermore, 89% of the Company’s board has been elected since 2015, reducing average tenure from 17 years down to six.
-Our new board members bring healthcare experience, financial expertise and increase female and minority representation.
+This goal was achieved with the addition of a new board member in May 2021, bringing our women/minority representation to 33%.

 Following the closing of the merger with HTA on July 20, 2022, the size of Healthcare Realty’s Board of Directors increased to 13: nine Healthcare Realty board members plus four directors from HTA.

 With the addition of new directors, women and/or minority representation increased to 38% of the board.

 (1) Based on data as reported in annual Proxy statements.